Tinkerforge/doc/en/source/FAQ.rst

 **Brick Firmware Version < 2.3:**

 On November 26th 2014 we released a new SPI stack protocol to add support for the RED Brick.
 This protocol is not compatible to the old protocol.
-Pleaes make sure that all Bricks have a firmware version greater or equal to 2.3, otherwise the stack communication might not work.
+Please make sure that all Bricks have a firmware version greater or equal to 2.3, otherwise the stack communication might not work.